LudovicSahkoun/Validating-Tsunami-Simulations-for-Evaluating-Tsunami-Risks/README.md

   - setrun.py script which contains the code in charge of setting the parameters of the simulation
   - maketopo.py script which contains the code in charge of creating the fault
   - setplot.py script which contains the code to generate the different plots
-  - _plots_ directory which contains all the resulting plots
+  - _plots_ directory which contains all the resulting plots (empty before running the simulation)
-  - _output_ directory which contains all the output files
+  - _output_ directory which contains all the output files (empty before running the simulation)

 ## How to run the simulation